skysheng7/ai_tools_playground/chapters/chapter_5_prompt.md

 🧭 System prompts allow you to be the guide for AI - you become the navigator!

-**💡 What is a System Prompt?**
-A system prompt is like giving the AI a "personality" or "role" before it starts helping you.
-It's like telling someone "You are now a cooking teacher" before asking cooking questions!

 **💡 Pro Tip:**
 - When you learn a new concept or workflow, write notes for yourself
 - The note you write can be turned into system prompts for AI